Fikt/phergie-irc-plugin-react-githubhooks/README.md

 This plugin listens for incoming webhooks from GitHub, and announces events on IRC.

-These events are not just triggered on push, but also on issue updates, pull requests and comments on all of these.
-You'll even get status updates from jenkins/travis-ci builds and changes to the wiki.
+These events are not just triggered on push, but also on issue updates, pull requests, comments and more, you can even get status updates from jenkins/travis-ci builds and changes to the wiki.

 Check out [Event Type & Payloads](https://developer.github.com/v3/activity/events/types/) in the GitHub API documentation for detailed information about every single event.